 Five Quick Fixes to Silence Your Clicking Ceiling Fan

 Most clicking issues can be resolved with basic tools and a bit of patience.
 Always ensure the power to your ceiling fan is turned off at the circuit breaker before attempting any repairs.
+For see our ceiling fans recommendations on this site.

 Tighten Loose Screws and Hardware